 Top things to do: Havasupai Falls, Yavapai Point and Maricopa Point.

-Quick Stop in Las Vegas
+Make a quick stop in Las Vegas

-Las Vegas might be known as a party city, but it’s also a great starting point for the road trips to many West Coast national parks.
+Las Vegas might be known as a party city, but it’s also a great starting point for the road trips to many national parks.
 After touring national parks in Utah and Arizona, make a stop in Las Vegas to take a quick break from the road and have some fun.

 Whether you want to party or not, try to explore Las Vegas beyond the Strip.